pettmatt/dotfiles/README.md

 Note for self, don't point to a file with stow command.
 Just point to the directory.

-In the case of neovim the stow command works as follows:
+In the case of neovim the stow command can be used like this:

 ```cmd
 stow --target="$HOME/.config/nvim" --dir="$HOME/Dotfiles/nvim" --stow .